-Sample for the community survey was sourced from an internet panel provider who uses a range of methods for generating and authenticating panel membership, and to ensure that the panel is representative of the broader population.
+Sample for the community survey was sourced from an internet panel provider that uses a range of methods for generating and authenticating panel membership, and to ensure that the panel is representative of the broader population.
 Despite this, participation in internet surveys is "selfselecting", requires access to the internet as well as a minimum level of internet proficiency.
-Combined, these factors may introduce a degree of bias into the survey sample.
+Combined, these factors may introduce a degree of bias, including non-response bias, into the survey sample.
+Given the representativeness of respondents across key demographic characteristics, however, this is not believed to negatively impact on the results of the survey.